stealthman22/100-days-of-code/r2-log.md

 Also learnt about P SQL functions, which we can use to  build schemas with specific characters like: UNIQUE, Serial, NOT NULL...
 Finally learnt how to join tables by leveraging on the conveys of foreign keys and primary keys

+### DAY 49 (29th October 2019)

+Started planning and  building a database for the app. and connected it using Knex.js.
+Knex allows us write SQL commands right into server.js, and it connects it seamlessly to the back-end, and also the front-end.
+With these connected the database us dynamical updated, and it's data will persist, even in the event of a server crash.